Everything You Need to Know About Box Springs

 When a mattress is on the ground, there is nothing to help it absorb shock.
 Available in many box spring sizes, your mattress has a support system to help it maintain its shape.
 Over time, a mattress without a box spring can give in and alter its shape.
 A box spring help ensure that even a used mattress, with years of normal use, keeps maintains the same shape and structure as when you first bought it.

 Box springs also raise the height of a mattress, which can make it easier to get in and out of bed.
 They are also considered to be more aesthetically pleasing, giving beds a more sophisticated and formal look.

 Are there alternatives to box springs?

-However, placing your mattress on an uneven or non-supportive surface can go against mattress warranties.
+Placing your mattress on an uneven or non-supportive surface can go against mattress warranties.
 Most still require the use of a supportive surface as the standard for ensuring warranty claims.
-Mattress Firm recommends checking your mattress’ warranty to confirm the details.
+Mattress Firm recommends checking your mattress' warranty to confirm the details.

-All in all, not all mattresses require a box spring, but it can help protect your mattress from wear and tear and also provides additional support during sleep.
+Not all mattresses require a box spring, but it can help protect your mattress from wear and tear and also provides additional support during sleep.